fborghesi/jenkins-shared-lib/README.md

 # My Jenkins library

 This is my personal Jenkins shared library providing commodity functions for my projects.
-It's heavily integrated to the CICD setup proposed in [this other project] (https://github.com/fborghesi/cicd).
+It's heavily integrated to the CICD setup proposed in [this other project](https://github.com/fborghesi/cicd).

 ## Jenkins set up